top of page

 Tuberculosis

 A DprE1 inhibitor being developed for tuberculosis.
 The patent is jointly held by TB Alliance and FNDR.
-Phase 2 Clinical trial is being carried out by Gates Medical Research Institute in South Africa (Trial No. NCT04176250)
+Phase 2 Clinical trial was successfully carried out by Gates Medical Research Institute in South Africa (Trial No. NCT04176250)

 Chloroquine